Employer Insights

 Are Employers Required to Pay Employees Extra for Working a Holiday?

-As mentioned in the Fair Labor Standards Act (FLSA), private-sector employers are not legally required to pay their employees extra for working on federal holidays.
+As mentioned in the Fair Labor Standards Act (FLSA), private-sector employers are not legally required to pay employees extra for working on federal holidays.
 However, to incentivize employees to work on holidays, many private-sector employers offer time and a half or double-time for hours worked on a holiday.

 Banking Holidays & Payroll Processing

 It is important to remember that banks generally close on federal holidays.
-Whether or not the holiday falls on or near a scheduled payday, employers should ensure they begin to process payroll accordingly to ensure that employees are paid on time.
+Whether or not the holiday falls on or near a scheduled payday, employers should begin to process payroll accordingly to ensure that employees are paid on time.

 For instance, if payroll takes two business days to process, make sure that you begin processing your payroll at least one day earlier than usual, as federal holidays are not business days.